videointeractionguidance/dcs/content/_index.md

     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       title: Welcome to the Data Collection System
-      text: The DCS, is **the** place for VIG practitioners to record data from all VIG client meetings.
+      subtitle: The DCS, is the place for VIG practitioners to record data from all VIG client meetings.
     design:
       css_class: dark
       background: